lsteck/instana-otel-extractor/README.md

 # Running the application

 ## Start the server
 The application exposes REST APIs used to retrieve the OpenTelemetry signles from Instana.
-Execute the command `npx tsx app.ts` to execute the program
+Run the command `npx tsx app.ts` to start the server.

 ## Pull the signels
 The application exposes two endpoints to retrive the signels.